socameron/lcwgs-lupine/README.md

 snakemake --profile snakeprofile all
 # Calls snakemake using --profile snakeprofile.
 Tells Snakemake to specific run the rule 'all'.
 # Add -np to run a practice run

+# *** Note that snakemake version >8 uses an 'executor' plug-in to interact with SLURM.
+# To u se the executor, you will have to call it
+snakemake --profile snakeprofile --executor cluster-generic all
 ```
 6. Call Snakemake in a SLURM job ** **RECOMMENDED**